Reduced Course Load

 - 6 credit hours plus a GTA, GRA, or GA appointment

-- Doctoral candidates who have passed the Doctoral Oral Comprehensive exam and are enrolled according to Graduate Studies Doctoral Candidacy policy.
+- Doctoral candidates who have passed the Doctoral Oral Comprehensive exam should be enrolled according to Graduate Studies Doctoral Candidacy policy.

 In some cases, a student will need an RCL due to a temporary medical condition.
-Students will need to submit a letter on letterhead signed by an appropriate licensed medical doctor, doctor of osteopathy, or licensed clinical psychologist recommending the RCL for the specific semester.
+Students will need to submit a letter on letterhead signed by an appropriate licensed medical doctor, psychiatrist, doctor of osteopathy, licensed psychologist, or clinical psychologist recommending the RCL for the specific semester.
 The following wording is suggested:

-As a “licensed medical doctor” (or doctor of osteopathy or licensed clinical psychologist), I recommend “Student’s full name and DOB” reduce his/her course load (or withdraw from all classes) due to a temporary illness or medical condition for the “appropriate semester.”
+As a “licensed medical doctor” (or psychiatrist, or doctor of osteopathy, or licensed psychologist, or clinical psychologist), I recommend “Student’s full name and DOB” reduce his/her course load (or withdraw from all classes) due to a temporary illness or medical condition for the “appropriate semester.”